The Sultan’s Sex Potions

 About the Book

-Arabic erotic literature has a long and rich history, which goes back as far as the ninth century.
+Arabic erotic literature has a long and rich history going back as far as the ninth century.
 Far from being the pursuit of prurient pornographers, eroticism and sexuality received considerable attention from scholars.

-The Sultan’s Sex Potions was written by Naṣīr al-Dīn al-Ṭūsī (1201–1274), one of the leading scientists of the age, and is part of a group of works devoted to aphrodisiacs as well as sexual practices and positions.
-Sober and measured in tone, the treatise was intended as a manual and guide, to be used by those afflicted with various sexual ailments, especially impotence, for self-healing, without resorting to a physician.
+Written by leading thirteenth-century scientist Naṣīr al-Dīn al-Ṭūsī, The Sultan’s Sex Potions is part of a group of works devoted to aphrodisiacs as well as sexual practices and positions.
+Sober and measured in tone, the treatise was intended as a manual for self-healing.
 It was composed at the request of the ruler and so its potions, electuaries, syrups and enemas enjoyed a ‘royal warrant of appointment’ to arouse the lust for coitus and enhance sexual potency.

 This volume includes a critical edition of three Arabic manuscripts (Berlin, Cairo and Glasgow), accompanied by an English translation as well as an introduction to Arabic erotic literature, a biography of the author, a bibliography of erotological works and extensive indexes.